 October 2009 $60

 October 2011 $80

 October 2017 $310

-The SSIA was the first foot in the door for the repeal of the offset.
-Now the Sharp case is another foot in the door.
-We have support on the Hill for the repeal of the offset but the impediment has been the last minute consensus on how to pay for the offset elimination.
+The SSIA is one foot in the door for the repeal of the offset.
+The Sharp case is another foot in the door.
+Elected representatives agree in principal for the repeal of the offset but the impediment has been the last minute consensus on how to pay for the offset elimination.
 The fight will go on.